Skip to navigation

 Streams like Kalamina Falls turn into raging torrents in the wet season

 Feeling better, I drove to the campsite at Dales Gorge and had a quick look round – though not enough to spoil the walk for the next day – and ended up in a beautiful waterfall, Fortescue Falls, reading a book and just relaxing.
-That night the stars were out with no moon, and I felt totally at ease again: no stress, and complete happiness about my journey.
-And I've found a cure for temper tantrums: climb a mountain.
+That night the stars were out with no moon, and I felt totally at ease again; my stress had evaporated and I felt complete happiness about my journey.
+It looks like I've found a cure for temper tantrums: climb a mountain.
 It's not much use if it happens in the middle of a city, but perhaps I can find another cure for that culture.